oschildt/SmartFactoryDemo/README.md

 ### logs
 This directory is used for logging, debugging and tracing.
 This folder is outside of the access per http(s).

+### localization
+This directory contains the translation file *texts.json* and the editor *edit.php* for user friendly editing of the translation texts, and the file *check.php* for checking the localization texts for missing translations.

+### src
+This is the root directory for all code sources.

+### tests
+This directory contains the test units.

+### database
+This directory contains the SQL scripts for creation of the database for the demo application.

 ### application
 This is the root directory of the application.

 ### application/api
 This directory contains the processor *index.php* of the JSON API requests.

-### application/localization
-This directory contains the translation file *texts.json* and the editor *edit.php* for user friendly editing of the translation texts, and the file *check.php* for checking the localization texts for missing translations.

-### application/src
-This is the root directory for all code sources.

-### application/tests
-This directory contains the test units.

 ### application/xmlapi
 This directory contains the processor *index.php* of the XML API requests.

-### database
-This directory contains the SQL scripts for creation of the database for the demo application.